 Finding suitable accommodations in New Caledonia can be a challenging step when you’re organising your holidays.
-We travelled three times to New Caledonia and learnt a few things about where to stay that I hope can help you with your trip planning.
+We regularly travel to New Caledonia and have learnt a few things about where to stay that I hope can help you with your trip planning.

 I’ll first explain the different types of accommodations in New Caledonia (and why some are better than others).
 Then, I’ll mention where we stayed – and where we recommend staying! – in the different regions and islands of New Caledonia.

 How long should you stay in New Caledonia?